yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

 I am assuming you use ubuntu to run your Rails app.

-First, install logrotate utility:
+Firstly, install logrotate utility:

 `sudo apt-get update && sudo apt-get install logrotate`

-Then, configure it to rotate your logs:
-`sudo nano /etc/logrotate.d/sample-app` — will create new config file for your app
+Then, create new logrotate config file for your app:

+`sudo nano /etc/logrotate.d/sample-app`

+It should look lo this:

 {% highlight text %}
 /home/yukas/sample-app/shared/log/*.log {